 An Institutional Analysis of the School Counseling Profession

 The effort that educational school counselors expend in their jobs is largely dictated by the rules and guidelines of the organizations in which they train and work.
 These guidelines are manifestations of, and legitimized by, the logics of the institutions in which they are embedded, institutions such as the profession and the bureaucratic state.
-In this chapter, I discern the rules, guidelines, and practices that oversee school counselors within public high schools to determine which logics frame their utilization, attention, and behavior.
+In this study, I discern the rules, guidelines, and practices that oversee school counselors within public high schools to determine which logics frame their utilization, attention, and behavior.
 I use qualitative data (see above) to gather the information and meanings inherent in that information to determine the institutional frames and logics that high school counselors are embedded in.

 Beyond Caseloads: The Burden of Resource Constraints on School Counselors in an Accountability Era

 The work of school counselors is often derided as being inefficient or ineffective.
 Why do school counselors face such a negative reputation?
 It is unlikely school counselors go into the profession with the hopes that they will be inaccessible or unhelpful to students, nor are all school counselors merely bad at their jobs.
 Like teachers who face large classrooms and other resource constraints (Gamoran and Dreeben 1986), school counselors too face high caseloads and multiple tasks that require work after-hours, or leave work undone.
-Like teachers, school counselors enter the profession with the best of intentions to provide academic, college and personal counseling to students, but have to work under various resource constraints that make it difficult for them to achieve their potential.
+Like teachers, school counselors enter the profession with the best of intentions to provide academic, college and social/emotional counseling to students, but have to work under various resource constraints that make it difficult for them to achieve their potential.
 And the struggle is not in consequential for students.

 More research is needed connecting the structure of the work of school counselors with how they do their jobs.
-In this chapter, I connect the rules and guidelines of the profession with how counselors are actually utilized and how their value to the school is communicated through the allocation of resources.
+In this study, I connect the rules and guidelines of the profession with how counselors are actually utilized and how their value to the school is communicated through the allocation of resources.
 I combine research on school counselors as “street-level bureaucrats” with year-long observations and interviews with high school counselors to define the problem of how resource constraints limit the ability of high school counselors to reach students in ways that both sides expect.
 I take this analysis a step further by observing how counselors navigate constrained resources when deciding how to spend their time and how they interact with students.
 Doing so provides insights into how actors in general and school counselors in particular approach resource constraints that prevent them from attending to all parts of their job expectations (whether stated or implicit).
 It also allows me to focus in on the role counselors play in schools and in the lives of students, and provide suggestions of how to maximize their potential impact on students.

 Utilizing organizational and social psychological theories, I establish in this study how the work of high school counselors is structured by the organizations that oversee them, and theorize how this structure may impact the work of counselors and their relationships with students.
 Based on qualitative methods including interviews with and observations of counselors, school counseling graduate faculty, and administrators, I find that the structure of schools and the disconnect between schools and the graduate programs that train counselors leave them vulnerable to role ambiguity and role conflict in two main ways.
 First, constraints placed on schools by the state, and in turn districts and schools, restrict the amount of time counselors have to spend on anything but administrative tasks.
-Second, role ambiguity and role conflict are indicative of the field due to this utilization as administrators rather than as the academic or personal counselors that they were trained to be and that they intended to be.
+Second, role ambiguity and role conflict are indicative of the field due to this utilization as administrators rather than as the academic or social/emotional counselors that they were trained to be.
 Because of how resources are allocated to counselors, and the role ambiguity of the position, counselors act more as administrators than guidance professionals and are not able to do their jobs as they see fit.
-This ultimately hurts the student, who does not receive adequate academic, college, or personal counseling.
+This ultimately hurts the student, who does not receive adequate academic, college, or social/emotional counseling.
 In particular, this lack of time spent on advising and guiding students has been shown to increase inequality in college enrollment as low-income and minority students have few other avenues for guidance on the college and career process.

 Disadvantaged Students and High School Counselors: Organizational Barriers to Academic, College, and Personal Counseling